m0k1/FairCoinWidget-Shortcode/readme.txt

 == Installation ==

 1. Download the plugin via WordPress.org
-1. Includes the current master branch of coinwidget.com in the "coinwidget.com" folder from here (https://github.com/yyuri/FairCoinWidget/).
+1. Includes the current master branch of FairCoinWidget in the "faircoinwidget" folder from here (https://github.com/m0k1.pw/FairCoinWidget-Shortcode/).
 You should be able to upgrade to newer versions by replace the contents of that folder.
 1. Include the shortcode anywhere in your posts or pages or template.
 With the appropriate plugins you can also include shortcodes in sidebar widgets.

 == Frequently Asked Questions ==

 = I've installed the plugin - now what? =

-Anywhere in a post or template (or sidebar widget if you have the appropriate plugins installed) you can include the text [coinwidget address="<your faircoin address>"] and it will be replaced with a button as seen on http://coinwidget.com/.
+Anywhere in a post or template (or sidebar widget if you have the appropriate plugins installed) you can include the text [coinwidget address="<your faircoin address>"] and it will be replaced with a button as seen on http://m0k1.pw/widget/code-sample.html .

 == Screenshots ==

-1. The coinwidget button that how it will appear on the page
+1. The FairCoinWidget button that how it will appear on the page
 2. The expanded popup when the user clicks on the button.

 == Changelog ==

+= 2.0 =
+* 2018-02-19
+* Update for FairCoin2
+* Remove old and not needed files
+* Rebranded to `fcwidget` from `coindwidget`
+* Updated screenshots
+* Forked and constatly maintained

 = 1.1 =
 * 2014-01-16
 * Fix for coinwidget.com issue #4 - https://github.com/scottycc/coinwidget.com/issues/4
 * Replaced document.lastChild.firstChild.appendChild(x) with this document.body.appendChild(x)

 = 1.0 =
 * 2013-12-09